BibleGet-I-O/bibleget-wordpress/readme.txt

 = How do I formulate a Bible citation? =
 The `query` parameter must contain a Bible reference formulated according to the standard notation for Bible citations (see [Bible citation](http://en.wikipedia.org/wiki/Bible_citation "http://en.wikipedia.org/wiki/Bible_citation") on Wikipedia).
-Two different notations can be used, the English style notation and the International style notation.
+Two different notations can be used, the English (Chicago Manual of Style) notation and the International style notation.

 **ENGLISH NOTATION:**

   * “:” is the chapter – verse separator.
 “15:5” means “chapter 15, verse 5”.